BOXLEGENDARY/Dex/README.md

 ## Update Log ( in-dev 13 )
 17/10/25
-- disable Advanced Luau Decompiler (ALD) for some week because make Save Instance broken
+- Disable Advanced Luau Decompiler for a few weeks because it breaks SaveInstance.

 ---